Welcome to Position Zero Month! Join us for a series of episodes as we explore Google’s top spot and what you and your brand can do to get there.

 Ben: That wraps up this episode of the Voices of Search Podcast.
 Thank you for listening to my conversation with Jordan Koene, the CEO of Searchmetrics, Inc. We’d love to continue this conversation with you over the internet, so if you’re interested in contacting Jordan, you can find links to his bio in our show notes, or you can shoot him an SEO-related tweet @jtkoene.
 If you have general marketing questions or if you want to talk about the podcasts, you can find my contact information in our show notes, or you can tweet me @benjshap.
 If you’re interested in learning more about how to use Searchmetrics data to boost your organic traffic, your online visibility, or to gain competitive insights, head over to searchmetrics.com for a free tour of our platform.

-Ben: Don’t forget that our services team is offering a free diagnostic if you’re interested in having us walk through your content, do a little evaluation.
-Go to searchmetrics.com/diagnostic.
-There’s also a link in our show notes to get in touch with us for the diagnostic as well.
+Ben: Don’t forget that our services team is offering a free consultation if you’re interested in having us walk through your content, do a little evaluation.
+Go to searchmetrics.com/request-free-consultation.
+There’s also a link in our show notes to get in touch with us for the consultation as well.

 Ben: If you liked this podcast and you want a regular stream of SEO and content and marketing insights in your podcast feed, hit the subscribe button in your podcast app, and we’ll be back with you with the rest of the position zero month starting next week.
 Lastly, if you’ve enjoyed the podcast and are feeling generous, we’d be honored if you’d leave us a review in the Apple iTunes store.
 Okay, that’s it for today, but until next time remember, the answers are always in the data.